janKekanSan/jankekansan.github.io/pages/sona/mi-sina.md

 </details>

 If you don't get it yet, don't worry!
 Language learning takes time, even in Toki Pona.
-Come back again later and try again!
+Come back later and try again!

 ### What comes next?

+Now that you can talk about yourself and whoever you're talking to, it's time to introduce [**li**]{.tp} so we can talk about everyone and everything else!
+In the next lesson, we'll have lots of examples of this new **verb marker**, and cover a new form of questions too.

 ---